santhoshK12/CS5720-HW1/README.md

 2.Open the notebook in Colab
 Click on `CS5720_HW1.ipynb`.
-In the file preview, click **“Open in Colab”** (or download it and then upload into Colab).
+In the file preview, click download it and then upload into Colab.

 Run every cell
-In Colab, each box of code is called a “cell.”
-Click the first cell and press **Shift + Enter** (or click the ▶️ play button).
-Do this for every cell, from top to bottom.
+then we can see the outputs of three tasks in the code

 Viewing TensorBoard (Task 3)